ge0mant1s/SOaC-Enterprise/CONTRIBUTING.md

 ## Contact and Support

-For questions or assistance, please open an issue or contact via GitHub.
+For questions or assistance, please open an issue or contact the maintainers.

 ---